 It is clear that the respondents above relied on the school support for professional development, without which it would be impossible for any remarkable changes.
-This finding well aligns with Phan (2021), who reported that teachers often feel constrained in their ability to pursue new instructional methods when faced with curriculum changes that are not accompanied by professional development opportunities.
+This finding well aligns with Tsagari (2009), who reported that teachers often feel confused about methods to help students achieve national standards without a standardized test.

-Workload and assessment challenges: The analysis revealed that teachers were generally neutral to slightly disagreeing on whether the policy change would increase their workload for lesson planning and assessment tasks.
-Both columns showed similar patterns with means of 2.84 and standard deviations around 1.12, indicating some variation in individual experiences and expectations.
+Workload and assessment challenges: The analysis revealed that teachers were generally neutral on whether the policy change would increase their workload for lesson planning and assessment tasks.
+Both columns showed similar patterns with means of about 3.0 and standard deviations around 1.0, indicating moderate variation in individual experiences and expectations.
 Reflecting this uncertainty, these responses similarly refer to the replacement of traditional forms of workload and assessment rather than the reduction of pressure on the teachers.